 Graduate Programs: The MSN degree at Middle Tennessee State University School of Nursing is available in FNP and Psychiatric Mental Health Nurse Practitioner tracks.

-Middle Tennessee State University nursing school is a public institution located in Murfreesboro, Tennessee.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at Middle Tennessee State University is a public institution located in Murfreesboro, Tennessee.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at Middle Tennessee State University include Family Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus and online formats.
-The level of nursing programs offered to nursing students include Bachelor, LPN to BSN, Master, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.
+Degree types you can earn at Middle Tennessee State University include Family Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus and online formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, LPN to BSN, Master Degree, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.

 Compare Tennessee Nursing School Rankings

 |Average NCLEX Passing Rate||89.63%||88.77%|

 |NCLEX Passing Rate Range||75.63% to 96.50%||69.86% to 100.00%|